Community Educational Outreach Service

 CEOS program areas of emphasis include preserving the environment, building family strengths, and increasing awareness of our global interdependence.

-Through dedicated service, continued education and leadership development, CEOS members strengthen
+Through dedicated service and continued education, CEOS members strengthen

 individuals, families and communities across West Virginia.